uniVocity/univocity-api/README.md

 	EntityMapping foodMapping = mapping.map("FOOD_DES", "food");
 	foodMapping.identity().associate("NDB_No").to("id");
 	//Here we invoke the "getNameOfGroup" function using values read from FdGrp_CD
-	//This will return the description associated to each code in the map. foodMapping.value().copy("FdGrp_CD").to("group").readingWith("getNameOfGroup");
+	//This will return the description associated with each code in the map. foodMapping.value().copy("FdGrp_CD").to("group").readingWith("getNameOfGroup");
 	foodMapping.value().copy("Long_Desc").to("description");